Class: Raif::ModelCompletionBatch

 on_batch_completion block would never run.

-# File 'app/models/raif/model_completion_batch.rb', line 209 def dispatch_completion_handler! return if handler_dispatched_at.present? return if completion_handler_class_name.blank? handler = completion_handler_class_name.safe_constantize if handler.blank?
+# File 'app/models/raif/model_completion_batch.rb', line 216 def dispatch_completion_handler! return if handler_dispatched_at.present? return if completion_handler_class_name.blank? # Local-side resolution must be complete before the handler runs -- # otherwise the handler would dispatch against child completions that # haven't been hydrated with their provider results yet, which is how # batches got silently stranded under the prior code path. return if results_fetched_at.blank? handler = completion_handler_class_name.safe_constantize if handler.blank?
 Raif.logger.error( "Raif::ModelCompletionBatch##{id} has completion_handler_class_name=#{completion_handler_class_name.inspect} " \ "which could not be resolved to a class.
-Skipping handler dispatch." ) return end handler.handle_batch_completion(self) update_column(:handler_dispatched_at, Time.current) end |
+Skipping handler dispatch." ) return end with_lock do # Re-check under lock: another worker may have dispatched between our # early-return check above and lock acquisition. return if handler_dispatched_at.present? handler.handle_batch_completion(self) update_column(:handler_dispatched_at, Time.current) end end |

 #enqueue_first_poll! ⇒ Object